Feedback widget for documentation

 Here's what you'd actually be signing up for.

 A feedback widget takes an afternoon with Cursor or Claude.
-The rest of the iceberg takes a year.
+The iceberg underneath takes months to build and forever to own.
 We've been building it since 2023.

 Build it yourself